aychew1229/dtu-calculator/README.md

 2. Add your courses and credit hours.
 3. Click Calculate and then Download as PNG.

-#Ethiopian University GPA system
+@Ethiopian University GPA system
-#Transcript Generator
+@Transcript Generator
-#Grade Calculator
+@Grade Calculator
-#university grade format
+@university grade format